influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/talk.md

 ---
 title: Talk event handler
 description: The Talk event handler allows you to send Kapacitor alerts to Talk.
-This doc includes configuration options and usage examples.
+This page includes configuration options and usage examples.
 menu:
   kapacitor_1_5:
     name: Talk